 Cameras use White Balance to compensate for the color variance in different conditions.
 That keeps your subject from looking too orange, blue or green under different types of light.

 The problem is when you set it and forget it, then move to a different light source.
 It can really mess up an otherwise lovely photo.
 It’s easy to do, too.

 Take some photos indoors and then go outdoors to take more.
 Some photos may get messed up if you don’t remember to change your White Balance.

 You may not even need to move between indoors or outdoors.
 That bright blue sky can change the light when some clouds move overhead.

-The key here is not to use Auto White Balance, but to slow down.
+The key here is not to use Auto White Balance but to slow down.
 When you change location or when the light changes, go over your settings again.
 Use a Grey Card to set your white balance for the best results.

 3: Forgetting to Change Settings From One Scene to the Next